Cryptocurrency Fraud Defense &

 At DOJ, Scott Armstrong, Drew Bradylyons, and Andrea Savdie tried 25 federal jury trials in complex white-collar fraud cases in federal courts across the country.
 These trials involved multi-defendant conspiracies, voluminous financial data, expert testimony, and cooperating witnesses.

-Scott Armstrong served for nearly a decade at DOJ’s Fraud Section, including as an Assistant Chief in the Market Integrity and Major Fraud Unit, where he supervised investigations and prosecutions involving cryptocurrency fraud, crypto Ponzi schemes, NFT rug pulls, pig butchering schemes, cherry picking schemes involving cryptocurrency futures, and investment fraud schemes involving digital assets.
-Critically, Scott Armstrong served as lead trial counsel in the first-ever cryptocurrency market manipulation case charged under Title 15 of the United States Code: a landmark prosecution involving over $300 million in spoof and wash trades on cryptocurrency exchanges.
+Scott Armstrong served for nearly a decade at DOJ’s Fraud Section, including as an Assistant Chief in the Market Integrity and Major Fraud Unit, where he supervised investigations and prosecutions involving cryptocurrency fraud, crypto Ponzi schemes, NFT rug pulls, pig butchering schemes, cherry-picking schemes involving cryptocurrency futures, and investment fraud schemes involving digital assets.
+He served as lead trial counsel in the first-ever cryptocurrency market manipulation case charged under Title 15 of the United States Code, a landmark prosecution involving over $300 million in spoof and wash trades on cryptocurrency exchanges.
 Scott uses his first-chair trial experience in cryptocurrency matters to defend individuals charged with cryptocurrency market manipulation, money laundering, spoofing, wash trading, and related offenses.

-Drew Bradylyons also served as Chief of EDVA’s Financial Crimes and Public Corruption Unit and, before that, at DOJ’s Fraud Section, where he supervised the Healthcare Fraud Unit’s Miami Strike Force and handled complex financial fraud cases.
-Andrea Savdie served at DOJ’s Fraud Section in the Miami Strike Force, where she charged and tried the most complex fraud cases in the country.
+Drew Bradylyons served as Chief of EDVA’s Financial Crimes and Public Corruption Unit and, before that, at DOJ’s Fraud Section, where he supervised the Healthcare Fraud Unit’s Miami Strike Force and handled complex financial fraud cases.
+Andrea Savdie served at DOJ’s Fraud Section in the Miami Strike Force, where she charged and tried complex fraud cases in high-volume federal prosecutions.

 The firm now uses its trial and federal, white-collar experience to defend individuals in every corner of the cryptocurrency market at every stage of a federal investigation or case: from the first grand jury subpoena or regulatory inquiry, through federal indictment, and at trial.